adyilam/adyilam/README.md

 👯 I’m interested on sharing my skill and looking to collaborate on Java, JS.

-💼 I work as a Sr. Software Engineer
+💼 I work as a Software Engineer

 📫 You can reach me at java.features@gmail.com